From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Introduction

+Contrasting the typical approach of upper-bounding learning regret via concentration inequalities, we take a more precise approach of trying to quantify the \textit{worst-case} learning regret.
+A priori, this optimization problem of identifying the hardest-to-learn distributions is difficult to solve, yet it is necessary for deriving insights about actual worst-case performance.
+Our main methodological contribution is solving this optimization problem using the special structure of the Newsvendor loss function, a method we dub ``learning without concentration.''

-Our main methodological contribution is the development of an approach to characterize \textit{exactly} the worst-case regret for any Weighted ERM policy.
-In contrast to concentration-based arguments, we take an optimization approach to the problem, which we dub ``learning without concentration.''
-In particular, we investigate the special structure of the Newsvendor loss function, in conjunction with that of Weighted ERM policies to derive structural properties of the optimization problem at hand.
-In turn, we characterize exactly the structure of worst case distributions which maximize regret for any number of samples (i.e., any data quantity), any past context (i.e., any data relevance).
+In particular, we investigate in \Cref{sec:main_result} the special structure of the Newsvendor loss function, in conjunction with that of Weighted ERM policies and the Kolmogorov distance to derive structural properties of the optimization problem at hand.
+In that setting, we characterize \textit{exactly} the structure of worst case distributions which maximize regret for any number of samples (i.e., any data quantity) and any past context (i.e., any data relevance).
+Our main result, formally presented later as \Cref{cor:regret_WERM}, is informally stated below.